 The Society provides relief programs throughout the Capital Regional District and in Port Alberni, Nanaimo, Courtenay/Comox, Campbell River, Tashis and Gold River.
 For areas outside of the Capital Regional District support is provided through volunteer home visits.

 In the Capital Regional District of Victoria the Society operates a Social Concern office which is open during the week in order to provide emergency relief, mainly in the form of food and clothing to those in need; to act as a referral service; and to assist in referring people for home visits who live in the Capital Regional District.
 While the Society of Saint Vincent de Paul has its origin with members of the Catholic Faith, the Society assists any person regardless of race or religion.

 Anyone requiring assistance with food and/or clothing should come to the Social Concern Office in person.
 Those living in Sooke, Sidney or Langford can contact (250)382-0712.
 Contact Us

-Persons who are house bound due to handicaps or infirmity are also encouraged to phone the Social Concern Office for a home visit when emergency situations arise.
+Persons who are housebound due to mobility and/or health issues are also encouraged to phone the Social Concern Office, to determine how best we can support you when emergency situations arise.

 The Social Concern Office is set up to offer emergency assistance for food or clothing, that is, assistance required because of difficult circumstances arising that were perhaps unforeseen and beyond the control of the individual.
 The Society is able to assist persons in such circumstances over a limited period of time but does not have the resources to assist people over the long term.

 The Social Concern Office and the volunteer home visitors are able to provide emergency assistance in additional ways:

 - vouchers for used household items such as pots, pans, dishes, blankets, linens, and bedding